 Which USDT network should I use — TRC20 or ERC20?

 TRC20 (TRON network).
-Transaction fees are $1-2 and confirmation takes about 3 seconds.
-ERC20 (Ethereum) fees range from $3-20 and can take up to an hour.
+Fees are 1-2 USDT and confirmation takes about 3 seconds.
+ERC20 (Ethereum) fees range from 3-20 USDT and can take up to an hour.
 TRC20 carries roughly 48% of all USDT in circulation and is the standard for most payment services.

 Can I top up an existing AWS account with USDT?

-Not for existing accounts.
-You receive a new AWS account with the balance loaded.
-If you already have an AWS account, you would need to migrate your workloads.
+Not an existing account.
+You receive a new AWS account with the balance loaded; existing workloads would need migrating.
 For ongoing usage, you can top up the same prepaid account repeatedly.

 What happens if I run out of balance?

-Your services will wind down as the balance depletes.
-Unlike postpaid, there's no invoice or payment failure — you simply top up again to continue.
-No suspension cascade, no Catch-22 with locked billing consoles.
+Services wind down as the balance depletes.
+Unlike postpaid, there's no invoice or payment failure — you simply top up to continue.
+No suspension cascade, no Catch-22 with a locked billing console.

 Making the decision